-Property Default Purpose value cHaving an Filter to apply to source data after aggregating nMultiDataField 1 Indicates how many data fields are specified anDataField Array of data fields specified by column position acDataField Array of data fields specified by name anFunctionType Array of aggregation function choices acFunctionExp Array of custom aggregation expressions
+Property Default value Purpose cRowField an Expression from the source table that provides the rows cColField an Expression from the source table that provides the columns cDataField an Name of the column in the source table that provides the data to be aggregated cPageField w Expression from the source table that provides "pages" nFunctionType 1 Indicates how to aggregate the data; see Table 3. cFunctionExp w Expression to use for custom aggregation cCondition w Filter to apply to source data before aggregating cHaving w Filter to apply to source data after aggregating nMultiDataField 1 Indicates how many data fields are specified anDataField Array of data fields specified by column position acDataField Array of data fields specified by name anFunctionType Array of aggregation function choices acFunctionExp Array of custom aggregation expressions

 Calling FastXTab 1.6 is the same as calling the original FastXTab (which I'll refer to as FastXTab 1.0), except that you need to point to the FastXTab 1.6 version of FastXTab.PRG.
 The downloads for this session include SalesPersonAnnualSalesFast16.PRG, which is identical to SalesPersonAnnualSalesFast.PRG, except for the path to the class library.
-In my tests, it runs just as fast as the FastXTab 1.0 version.
+In my tests, it runs a little faster than the FastXTab 1.0 version.